pypeaday/pype.dev/pype.dev/content/blog/i-was-wrecked-by-a-weird-combo-of->>-and--e.md

 Follow along with the workflow of adding a file that I'll need encrypted

+> Only secret-file is in the just recipe here - I add secret-file2 after

 ```bash
 nic in pype.dev   main   ×2  ×3  ×7 via   v3.11.10(pype-dev)   (dev) 󰒄
 ❯ just decrypt